Russ Harvey Consulting - Computer and Internet Services

 Tom's Hardware

-While Windows Defender now provides excellent malware protection for home users right out of the box, I still prefer the comprehensive protection and privacy offered by ZoneAlarm Extreme.
+While Windows Defender now provides excellent malware protection for home users right out of the box, I still prefer the comprehensive protection and privacy offered by my recommended security solutions.

 Continual Updates